 A substantial portion of our sales, particularly our sales to our major customers, including JA Solar Co., Ltd., Motech Industries Inc., Solarfun Power Holding Ltd. and Suntech Power Co., Ltd., are made under multi-year framework contracts or multi-year sales contracts.
 Framework contracts typically provide for the sales volumes and price of our solar wafers for the first year, which terms are binding.
 The pricing terms, and sometimes the sales volumes, for subsequent years are subject to annual renegotiation.
 Therefore, if prices for later years cannot be determined through renegotiation, the framework contracts will be terminated or will not be performed.
 Multi-year sales contracts typically provide for the sales volume and price of our solar wafers for each year of the contract term.
 However, the pricing terms are either fixed or subject to reset in situations where the market benchmark price for solar wafers changes more than a certain percentage from the contracted price.
-In addition, we have entered into one-year sales contracts with some of our customers which provide for an agreed sales volume at a fixed price.
-Compared to spot sales contracts, we believe our framework contracts and sales contracts not only provide us with better visibility into future revenues, but also help us enhance relationships with our customers.
+In addition, we have entered into one-year sales contracts, we believe our framework contracts and sales contracts not only provide us with better visibility into future revenues, but also help us enhance relationships with our customers.
 Generally the prices of our solar wafers are determined near the end of the previous year or at the time when the contracts or framework contracts are entered into.
 In 2005, 2006 and 2007, our sales contracts and framework contracts typically required our customers to make a prepayment depending on the credit status of our customers, market demand and the term of the contracts, with the remaining price to be paid within a short period after shipment.